zulip/zulip/help/quote-and-reply.md

 1. Click **Quote and reply**.

-1. Select the desired destination stream or **Direct message** from the dropdown in the top left of the compose box.
+1. Select the desired destination channel or **Direct message** from the dropdown in the top left of the compose box.

 1. Enter a topic name, or recipient names for a direct message.